kyleboas/tacticsjournal.com/_posts/2024/06/2024-06-14-hungary-brazil-and-culture-in-tactics.md

 <!---more--->

-Jamie Hamilton in his article,  that you should read in full, ["THE HUNGARIAN CONNECTION"](https://medium.com/@stirlingj1982/the-hungarian-connection-1d2581f2570d?source=rss-3266a4c24743------2):
+Jamie Hamilton in his article ["THE HUNGARIAN CONNECTION"](https://medium.com/@stirlingj1982/the-hungarian-connection-1d2581f2570d):

  > Players approach the ball carrier to offer the kényszerítő — kényszerítő (the Hungarian word for one-two) means ‘forcing’, as in ‘to force’ the opponent into a decision they don’t want to make — follow the ball? follow the man? or be left for dead.